Managing Indoor Air Quality

 4. Run an air purifier.
 Couple of years ago, Kurt did some research and bought a Plasmacluster Ion technology air purifier from Sharp.
 Most of the time it sits in his office at work, but recently he’s been hauling this back home in the evening and weekends.
 This cleans the air and we can feel it.
 We have recent experience where this device changed our panic to calm.
 On the morning of Saturday November 10 our house stank of skunk in addition to the smoke.
 Our neighbor’s dog got sprayed in the middle of the night and HRV sucked in the skunk smell in addition to the smoke.
 The smoke and skunk particles are so small that they get through despite the layers of filters we have.
 We were about to host an open house and tour for the International Passive House Days event and we were worried about the indoor air quality.
 We ran the air purifier for 10 - 30 minutes in each room and it cleared up nicely.

 5. House plants in place to clean the air.
 We have house plants in every room.
 Plants provide oxygen and absorb carbon dioxide.
 Several years ago, Kurt bought a lot of peace lily plants after learning that the plant removes chemicals such as benzene and formaldehyde.
 These plants also help with the humidity.
+This post from Tips Bulletin has photos and descriptions of the different plants.

 We enjoy living in Midori Haus built to the Passive House (Passivhaus) standard.
 The tightly sealed enclosure, about 10 times tighter than conventionally built houses, keeps random air from coming in from random places.
 The heat recovery ventilator provides us with continuous filtered fresh air.
 Only during these extended bad air quality days do we need to pay special attention to our ventilation system to keep our indoor air clean.
 Our next experiment will be to install the Zehnder ComfoWell F9 filter (yellow filter that has MERV 15 rating) at the air intake, next to the charcoal filter.
 If it arrives before the outdoor air clears up, we’ll be able to measure the result of this new filter.